bigcommerce/gruf/README.md

 * Change configuration to an injectable object to ensure thread safety on chained server/client interactions
 * Move all references to `Gruf.` configuration into injectable parameters
 * Redo server configuration to be fully injectable
+* Redo error handling to not share error as an instance variable
+* Redo fail! to take in an error object instead of individual parameters

 ## License